10 Deal Breakers In A Christian Relationship

 The Lord detests lying lips, but he delights in people who are trustworthy. – Proverbs 12:22

-So if something is explicitly disliked by God, it is definitely a deal breaker in a Christian relationship.
+So if something is explicitly disliked by God, it is definitely a deal breaker in Christian relationships.

 10. He won’t define the relationship or move it forward